PRECIOUS-Gold holds gains as U.S. hikes tariff on Chinese goods

 * Silver on course for 2nd straight weekly fall

-* Platinum on track for 3rd consecutive week of declines (Adds fresh comments, updates prices)
+* Platinum on track for 3rd consecutive week of declines (Updates prices, adds details)

 By Brijesh Patel

-May 10 (Reuters) - Gold edged higher on Friday and was en route for a weekly gain, supported by trade concerns after the United States hiked tariffs on Chinese goods in the middle of crucial trade talks between the two countries.
+May 10 (Reuters) - Gold edged higher on Friday and was heading for a weekly gain, supported by trade concerns after the United States hiked tariffs on Chinese goods during trade talks between the two countries.

 “Tensions in the Middle East and also the trade disputes between the United States and China are supporting gold at the moment,” said Afshin Nabavi, senior vice president at MKS SA.